 Method: return the inactivity timeout of a multimedia messaging session.
 Timeout in milliseconds.

-long getMessagingSessionInactivityTimeout()
+long getMessagingSessionInactivityTimeout(String serviceId)

 Method: check if the service ID has been activated by the RCS configuration server.
 RcsServiceNotAvailableException is thrown if the serviceId is not configured.